0xp0tato/quiz-app/README.md

 3. A Quiz Result Screen where the user will see their results.

 ––– A simple UI showing the user’s score on the quiz.

+Future Updates

+1. Create Timer

+--- A timer to make the quiz time bound.
+The user will have to complete the quiz in the given time.

+2. Mobile Approach

+--- Update the UI for mobile and smartphones so that user will be able to take quiz on their smartphones.